Explainer: What is WhatsApp?

 - If you send SMS messages to your friends inviting them to use WhatsApp, service charges from your mobile provider may also apply.

 Features of WhatsApp

 Users of WhatsApp can share their location in real time over messages.
 They can also organise lists of contacts so that they can quickly send messages to lots of people in group chats through WhatsApp.
 Probably the best feature of WhatsApp is that it allows users to keep in touch with people living abroad, without incurring the international charges associated with text messages.

-Terms and conditions and privacy on WhatsApp
+Terms and Conditions and Privacy on WhatsApp

-WhatsApp terms and conditions specify that users should be at least 16 years of age to use the service.
+WhatsApp terms and conditions specify that users should be at least 16 years of age to use the service in Europe.
 By default, WhatsApp will automatically set your Privacy Settings to allow any WhatsApp user to view your last seen, profile photo and status.